jdcloudcom/en/SDK/cplusplus/cplusplus.md

 # JD Cloud C++ Signature Library

 ## Basic Description
-The JD Cloud C ++ signature tool provides the request signature function when C ++ language is used to access the JD Cloud OpenAPI.

-Before calling JD Cloud open API, it's necessary to apply for Accesskey and secretKey Key Pair (AK/SK) in advance in Account Management of JD Cloud User Center [AccessKey Management Page](https://uc.jdcloud.com/accesskey/index).
-AK/ SK information shall be kept properly and if lost, it is likely to allow illegal users to use this information to operate your resources on the cloud, resulting in data or property losses.
+JD Cloud C++ signature tool provides the function of requesting signatures when C++ language accesses JD Cloud OpenAPI.
+It uses AccessKey and SecretKey as materials to conduct multiple processes of relevant information of HTTP request, and sign the request with time and nonce random value.
+Using this signature tool can save your time of writing signatures.
+If there is no correct signature, you possibly cannot normally access JD Cloud OpenAPI.
+Using the signature function can guarantee your identity will not be impersonated.
+Please pay attention to the security of AK/SK.

 This signature tool is available in a static library using the C++11 standard.
 The approximate process used is:
 - Introducing the dependent header files and static libraries into your project through the cmake tool